What happens when we test DeltaNet on diverse nonlinear relationships?

 | Sin (10π) | 0.030 | 0.96 | 32× (harder) |

 The answer lies in magnitude shrinkage.
-When keys are normalized to unit vectors, most elements fall in the range $[-0.5, 0.5]$ due to the high-dimensional geometry.
+When keys are normalized to unit vectors, most elements fall in the range $[-0.5, 0.5]$ due to high-dimensional geometry.
 Squaring these values doesn't amplify them—it crushes them toward zero.
-Consider a key element $k_i = 0.5$.
-Raising it to successive powers produces $k^2 = 0.25$, $k^3 = 0.125$, $k^4 = 0.0625$.
-Each operation halves the magnitude.
+A key element $k_i = 0.5$ raised to successive powers produces $k^2 = 0.25$, $k^3 = 0.125$, $k^4 = 0.0625$.

-We measured this effect quantitatively across 1000 random normalized keys.
+We measured this effect across 1000 random normalized keys.
 Identity vectors have mean magnitude 1.0 and variance 0.0156.
-Quadratic drops to magnitude 0.21 (5× shrinkage) with variance 0.00046 (34× reduction).
-Cubic plummets further to magnitude 0.056 and variance 0.000051.
-By quartic, we're at magnitude 0.017 with variance 0.000005—the vectors are nearly constant!
+Quadratic drops to magnitude 0.21 with variance 0.00046.
+Cubic plummets to magnitude 0.056 and variance 0.000051.
+By quartic, we're at magnitude 0.017 with variance 0.000005—the vectors are nearly constant.

 Stepping back, these experiments reveal normalization as a fundamental design decision rather than mere numerical convenience.
 The trade-off is clear: stability and consistency versus information preservation.

-The choice isn't about which is "better" in absolute terms, but rather what the architecture needs.
 Modern transformers universally adopt normalization precisely because the stability benefits outweigh the information loss for their use cases.
 Our measurements quantify both sides of this trade-off explicitly.

 Recursive Least Squares (RLS) represents the theoretical optimum for linear approximation—it explicitly maintains $(K^T K)^{-1}$ to compute the globally best linear fit at every step.
 This comes at $O(td^2 + d^3)$ computational cost compared to DeltaNet's $O(d^2)$.
 Does the extra computation pay off?